AL458/RML-CogControl/README.md

 - Run_FVT.m: a function for running the foraging value simulations performed in the main text and supplementary materials
 - Run_Vrt.m: a function for running the analysis changing the vrt parameter performed in the supplementary materials (note: this analysis takes significantly longer than the other analyses)
 - Run_RML_C.m: a function for running the drift diffusion model with the RML-C rather than the RML simulations performed in the supplementary materials
+- Run_WM.m: a function for running the FROST model to simulate the WM task performed in the main text

 When the simulation finishes, run one of the following scripts, to plot the results